MicrosoftDocs/Viva/Viva/insights/personal/Use/delay-delivery.md

 When you're composing an email in Outlook, Delay delivery will show you suggestions for scheduling email deliveries.
 You might see suggestions for the following scenarios:

 * When the recipients are outside of their working hours.
-* When one or more recipients have an [automatic out-of-office reply](https://support.microsoft.com/office/send-automatic-out-of-office-replies-from-outlook-9742f476-5348-4f9f-997f-5e208513bd67) set up in Outlook.
+* When a recipient has an [automatic out-of-office reply](https://support.microsoft.com/office/send-automatic-out-of-office-replies-from-outlook-9742f476-5348-4f9f-997f-5e208513bd67) set up in Outlook.
 * When you are outside of your working hours.

 The delay helps minimize disruptions to recipients outside their working hours or when they’re away from work.
 It helps anybody who wants to maintain the flexibility to work when they want without putting the burden of their schedule on others.